Laura Evans, Coventry HDRC Research Ambassador

 My background

-Since then, I have held senior leadership roles in the voluntary sector, including as CEO of a family support organisation.
-There, I developed and expanded therapeutic and early help services in schools and communities.
+Since then, I have held senior leadership roles across the voluntary sector, including as CEO of a specialist family support organisation, where I developed and scaled therapeutic and early help services across schools and communities.

 Where I work and what I do

-I am the Director and Safeguarding Lead at Aptitude Organisation CIC.
-This means I am in charge of creating and running youth work and mentoring programmes that are officially approved.
+I currently serve as Director and Safeguarding Lead at Aptitude Organisation CIC, where I lead the development and delivery of accredited youth work and mentoring programmes.

 The areas that I am researching